KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/clion.md

 If the project has a `CMakePresets.json` in its root directory (KCalc does), you will see many greyed-out CMake Profiles.
 They are read only, and disabled by default.
 You do not need them.
 Scroll the list down to be able to see the "KDE Builder cmake profile", which you want to select.

-The very first time you use a kde-builder generated clion project, you will need to create a toolchain named "KDE Builder toolchain".
+The very first time you use a kde-builder generated CLion project, you will need to create a toolchain named "KDE Builder toolchain".
 Press "Manage toolchains" link, and follow the next section instructions.

 If you have done that, proceed by pressing OK.